Static-Codes/AliasBuddy/README.md

 ---

 Current Bugs
- - Doesn't work with applications that require a callback, currently only occuring with nano, but will likely occur in other similiar applications.
+ - Doesn't work with applications that require a callback, currently only occuring with `nano`, but will likely occur in other similiar applications.